 Read more about the role of plant-based materials in the low carbon circular economy on the Ellen MacArthur Foundation website: Renewable materials for a low-carbon and circular future (pdf).

-Around 75 percent of a Tetra Pak carton by weight is paperboard.
+On average, more than 70 percent of a Tetra Pak carton by weight is paperboard.
 Although we don’t own or manage any forests, we apply our purchasing power to promote sustainable forest management.

 A Tetra Pak package has thin layer of polymers, or plastic, to prevent moisture getting in or out and to keep the contents fresh.
 Plastic is also used to make caps, closures and straws.
 Our long-term ambition is to offer all our chilled and ambient packages made from renewable alternatives to oil-based plastics.